SamOhrenberg/regulation-database/webapp/README.md

 ## Deployment

-Deployment is automated via a GitHub Actions workflow defined in [`.github/workflows/deploy-to-gh-pages.yml`](../../.github/workflows/deploy-to-gh-pages.yml).
+Deployment is fully automated using a GitHub Actions workflow.
+You can check out the config file here: [`.github/workflows/deploy-to-gh-pages.yml`](../../.github/workflows/deploy-to-gh-pages.yml).

-Any push to the `main` branch will automatically trigger this workflow, which will:
+Any push to the `main` branch will automatically trigger this workflow.
+The live site is configured to be served from the `gh-pages` branch, so you shouldn't ever need to run `npm run deploy` manually.
-1. Install dependencies.
-2. Build the production version of the app (`npm run build`).
-3. Deploy the `webapp/build` directory to the `gh-pages` branch.

-The site is configured to be served from this `gh-pages` branch.

 ## Contributing

-Contributions to the webapp are welcome!
-Please refer to the **[main project's contributing guidelines](../../readme.md#🤝-contributing)** for details on how to submit issues and pull requests.
+Contributions to the webapp are always welcome!
+Please check out the **[main project's contributing guidelines](../../CONTRIBUTING.md)** for the full rundown on how to submit issues and pull requests.